thruston/Drawing-with-Metapost/README.md

 # Drawing-with-Metapost

-Some intermediate examples of how to draw technical diagrams with John Hobby's Metapost language.
+This project provides a document that discusses how to draw technical diagrams with John Hobby's Metapost language.
+It includes over 200 illustrations created with Metapost, complete with source code as inspiration and examples.
-See http://www.tug.org/metapost.html for more about Metapost.
+The intended level is for intermediate to advanced users rather than complete beginners.
+For introductions, tutorials, and other articles about Metapost, see http://www.tug.org/metapost.html

 Start with "Drawing-with-Metapost.pdf" in this directory.